AurianJault/Plotabit/README.md

 - [ ] Train models with just 20000 "GALAXY" class (has an impact?)
 - [ ] Which model is the best, ratio learn_time/precision
 - [ ] Can we drop more categories and have same results (useless data?)
+- [ ] Compare prediction with y_test that were false